2008 Supercheap Auto Bathurst 1000: Race

 By this stage Mark Skaife had removed the lead Holden Racing Team Commodore from contention, wiping the car's nose across the Forrests Elbow wall.
 A safety car on lap 128 caused the majority of the field to pit, putting David Besnard back into the lead until his final stop for James Courtney on lap 137.
 Two rapid safety cars occurred shortly afterwards, first after Lee Holdsworth's Commodore stopped in the Cutting, then at the restart a touch between Craig Baird, who had just been unsettled by another car passing him at Griffin's Bend, and Warren Luff in the second Jim Beam Racing Falcon, put Baird into the wall.
 Luff was given a drive-through penalty for his part in the incident.
 Russell Ingall also dropped out at roughly this point with power steering failure.

 At the lap 147 restart Lowndes led from Steven Richards and Greg Murphy.
 Tucked in behind were Max Wilson and James Courtney ahead of Tony D'Alberto, Fabian Coulthard, Warren Luff (about to pit for his penalty), Jason Bright and Luke Youlden.
 Courtney, on fresh tyres and cut through the pack and on lap 153 ducked under Max Wilson at Forrests Elbow for fourth place.
 Murphy, while faster than Richards was unable to get by, allowing Lowndes to build a comfortable buffer.
 On lap 158 Murphy finally moved into second position at Hell Corner and set off after Lowndes.
 Two laps later, Richards, fading badly on rear tyres was unable to stop Courtney move into third place.
-The gaps stabilised over the final laps and Lowndes took a two-second victory, earning himself and Jamie Whincup their third consecutive victory, a feat not managed since Peter Brock and Larry Perkins took their third consecutive win in the 1984 James Hardie 1000.
+The gaps stabilised over the final laps and Lowndes took a two-second victory, earning himself and Jamie Whincup their third consecutive victory, a feat not managed since Peter Brock and Larry Perkins took their third consecutive win in the 1984 Bathurst 1000.

 Behind Murphy and Courtney, Steven Richards hung onto fourth position ahead of Max Wilson.
 Tony D'Alberto spun into the Griffins Bend wall on the second last lap, becoming the races final retirement.
 Will Davison climbed back into sixth position after a late race tyre delamination had removed him lead battle.
 Luke Youlden completed a good team result for Ford Performance Racing in seventh ahead of Jack Perkins and Jason Bright.
 Fabian Coulthard dropped to tenth after having to make a pitstop for fuel with two laps to go.
 Warren Luff was the final car to complete full race distance in eleventh.

 Garth Tander limped home in twelfth place ahead of Mark Noske, Marcus Marshall and Fabrizio Giovanardi.
 Two of the hardest hit by tyre delaminations, Steve Ellery and Todd Kelly finished 16th and 17th and were the last fit cars home.
 Ingall limped his car home for some championship points ahead of Patrizi, while Rick Kelly and Dumbrell were classified in 20th position after the team rebuilt the throttle linkages, having lost 34 laps.